Culture of Chicago: Distilled spirits

 Jeppson's Malört is a brand of bäsk, a Swedish-style liqueur flavored with wormwood.
 Known for its bitter taste, it can be found in some Chicago-area taverns and liquor stores, but is seldom seen elsewhere in the country.
 The Carl Jeppson Company was founded in Chicago in the 1930s.
 Malört was made in Chicago until the mid-'70s, when the Mar-Salle distillery that produced it for the Carl Jeppson Company closed.
 It was made in Kentucky briefly, after which it was produced in Florida for many years.
 In 2018, Jeppson's Malört was acquired by Chicago-based CH Distillery, and in 2019 production was moved back to Chicago.

 Koval, Chicago's first distillery to operate within city limits since Prohibition, began operation in 2008.
 Located in the Andersonville neighborhood on the city's North Side, Koval offers a wide range of spirits and was featured on the Chicago ("World's Greenest Beer") episode during the second season of the Esquire Network show Brew Dogs in 2014.

+Cohasset Punch is a brand of rum-based drink first created by Chicago bartenders Lewis Williams and Tom Newman in the 1890s.
+Officially classified as a liqueur, Cohasset Punch can also be considered a bottled cocktail or punch.
+It has been referred to as "the definitive Chicago cocktail", and a 1902 trade journal remarked that "what the mint julep is to the South, Cohasset Punch is to Chicago."
+Cohasset Punch was produced until the late-1980s, and was relaunched under new ownership in 2024.